 This was a fun one!
 Maybe it’s because País is a less common varietal, and finding new wines to love is always fun, but it surprised me in its complexity.
 Looking at the bottle, I was expecting a lighter, more fruit-forward style of wine.
 It had a Gamay quality in that it’s young, lighter bodied than most reds, full of bright fruit, and served slightly chilled.
 But, it also had these cool dried herbs, and earth thing going on.
 This subtle bit of funk showed up, completely unexpected, and I was pleasantly surprised.

 Viña Maitia 2019 Aupa Pipeño

 - Short 5-day maceration/fermentation

 Pipeño, Winemaking Style Unique to Chile

 País (also called Mission, Criolla Chica, etc.) is a red wine grape that was thought to be brought to Chile’s Maule region from Spanish conquistadors in the 1500’s.
-País wasn’t given much attention to for decades due to their most widely planted grapes (Cabernet Sauvignon and Carménère) and other popular varietals like Chardonnay, being more in demand.
+For decades País wasn’t given much attention due to the most widely planted and popular grapes, Cabernet Sauvignon and Carménère, being more in demand and profitable.

 Winemaker David Marcel began making his first vintage back in 2013 with prized, old vine País.
 He’s an advocate for using the old school style of winemaking called Pipeño — an artisan, a more natural way of making wine with native yeasts, sustainable farming, and lower sulfites.
 This was a gem of a bottle for under $25, looking forward to trying more of Viña Maitia wines and different styles of País.